 Parmesan Cheese

-A small amount of aged Parmesan cheese (5 g, approximately 1 tbsp) is used as a finishing ingredient in several Longevity Diet pasta and vegetable dishes, adding flavour without excessive protein or s
+A small amount of aged Parmesan cheese (5 g, approximately 1 tbsp) is used as a finishing ingredient in several Longevity Diet pasta and vegetable dishes, adding intense umami flavor without excessive protein or saturated fat.
+Aged cheeses have concentrated glutamates, enabling significant flavor impact at very low serving sizes consistent with the diet's protein moderation goals.

 Why It Matters for Longevity